Common claims questions answered

 - The details of the policy holder, including date of birth and email address

-- The policy number (which can be found on the Certificate of Insurance)
+- The policy number (which can be found on the Policy Certificate)

 With these at the ready, visit our website and click ‘Make a claim’ in the top menu.
 Once you’ve logged in, we’ll ask you some questions to help us understand what happened and what you’re claiming for.

-Once you’ve selected ‘Submit your claim’, you’ll receive an email notification from us within 24 hours that will include:
+Once you’ve selected ‘Submit your claim’, you’ll receive an email notification from us within 24 hours to let you know that we’ve received your claim.

 How long does it usually take for a claim to be processed?